AviatrixSystems/Docs/HowTos/UserSSL_VPN_OneLogin_SAML_Config.rst

 Create a VPN User
 #################

 #.
-Login to the Aviatrix Controller
+Log in to the Aviatrix Controller
 #.
 Click `OpenVPN®` in the left navigation menu
 #.
 Select `VPN Users`
 #.
 Click `+ Add New`